: definitions

-In my current project in which I zoom in and out on flowing chalk, cement and calthemite I find I am ensconced in different meanings of the word 'scale' which, in the English language, is used in wildly different ways because it combines influences from past movement of many different peoples.
+In my current project about calthemite (urban stalactite) in which I zoom in and out perceptively on mineral matter flows associated with chalk and cement, I find I am constantly coming in contact with different meanings of the word 'scale.'
+Which in the English language is used in wildly different ways and combines linguistic influences from many different peoples from this nation's diversely connected and distant past.

-A search on Google tells me that from Germanic 'scale' and Old French 'escale' is derived overlapping scales on a fish, or flakes of secondary deposit on the surface of a leaf dripped on from calthemites hanging underneath a mid-century concrete building.
+A Google search tells me that from Germanic 'scale' and Old French 'escale' is derived from the look of overlapping scales on a fish.
+Somewhat the same as flakes of secondary deposit of Calcium Carbonate, also known as Lime, on the surface of a leaf that has been dripped on by calthemites formed underneath a mid-century concrete building.

-English also creates meaning around a pair of scales from ideas that revolve around a pair of matching bowls.
-It's easy to see the relation of the bowl to the concave shape of a fish scale.
-Here the notion of balance, measurement and ideas of fair exchange also ensue.
-All inherited from Old Norse 'scal' (bowl), Dutch Schaal, German 'schale' (bowl), and English 'schal' (dish).
+Inherited from Old Norse is 'scal' (bowl), Dutch Schaal, German 'schale' (bowl), and English 'schal' (dish).
+Further meaning is created around a pair of scales from ideas revolving around a pair of matched bowls, relating the bowl to the concave shape of a fish scale.
+From here a notion of balance, measurement and ideas of fair exchange ensue.
 Origins depart further from the measurement potential of the bowl when the word scale is applied to values, measurement, levels and notation with the idea of progression up, down and across a regularised set of values.

 Ref: Robin Wall Kimmerer 'Braiding Sweetgrass'